pete-hayes/NRD-Live-List-Generator/README.md

 ## Security Guidance
 Newly registered domains often present elevated risk.
 Before accessing any links, it is recommended to use Remote Browser Isolation or an equivalent security solution.

+## License
+Licensed under MIT — free to use, modify, and share, with no warranty.

 ## Disclaimer
 Newly registered domains are frequently associated with phishing, malware, and fraud.
 This project does not validate domain safety and should not be used as a trust signal.
 Accessing any generated links is done entirely at the user’s own risk.